FAMAKANE/best-repo-ever/README.md

 Test Mer

-Now that you’ve checked out to the new branch, well make some changes and see Git in action.
+Now that you’ve checked out to the new branch, well make some changes and -Branch 1.

 Open the README.md in your repository
 Add some content using your favorite text editor.